shopsys/shopsys/docs/cookbook/adding-a-new-administration-page.md

 A similar approach could be used to add more complicated parametrized pages using other services or forms.

 Also, we've not only added a new item to the menu, but we've modified some parameters of an already existing menu item, removing the link from it.
-This can be used for altering the menu in a more significant way.
+This can be used to alter the menu in a more significant way.

 To see how the side menu works, you can see the [`SideMenuBuilder`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/AdminNavigation/SideMenuBuilder.php) class where it is created.